Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 <!-- End of container holding list of events -->
 ```

-In the div for the notification we are going to set an id `notification`.
+In the `div` for the notification, we are going to set an id `notification`.
 This id will be used to render dynamic notification text to the user.
-Also, for the `main` tag we are going to set an id of `eventPage` which will be used in our main.js file to render events created by users.
+Also, for the `main` tag we are going to set an id of `eventPage` which will be used in our **main.js** file to render events created by users.

 Next, we will be creating a `div` element that will pop up a modal which will be used to view the details of an event created, and also a user can use it to attend that event.